Updated June 15, 2021

 - Group sessions are being held in the largest available rooms or outside to allow for appropriate social distancing.

-- All group fitness and yoga classes take place outdoors or in a self-paced/individual formats (3-meter distance indoors)
+- All group fitness classes take place outdoors or in a self-paced/individual formats (3-meter distance indoors).

 - Offsite outings have been restricted to outdoor areas only (hikes, beaches, etc.) and on-site activities.